Moheeeetgupta/LadyBuddy-A-woman-safety-app/README.md

 4.Siren Alarm then this screen starts a siren alarm in looping by the help of media player API.

 5.About Us then user can read about us and can also contact us by the help of implicit intents.

+6.App tour then get the whole tour of the app.

+7.Share app then they can share and save lives.

 ## Technologies, Libraries and Components Used
 Technologies and Libraries used: